 In addition to adding the risk notification functionality, the research team also added the previous submissions page.
 Each user can view all records that have been uploaded for a given patient.
 To view previously uploaded records, the user can select the specific patient identifier and view a scrollable menu populated with the previously uploaded images.
 Storing the images in S3 allows for a smooth and efficient process for retrieving the images and displaying them.
 This serves as an algorithmic validation mechanism, allowing for the user to verify that the risk alert matches the expected output.
-This is important in diagnosing issues and improvements with the digitization process, as well as allowing a human-in-the-loop design to ensure practitioners can easily verify risk with expert knowledge.
+This is important in diagnosing issues and improvements with the knowledge.
 This functionality enables future algorithm improvements and reduces the number of devices necessary to retrieve and access uploaded anesthesia records by 50%.